 A Harvard Business Review article, 6 Rules for Building and Scaling Company Culture, stressed the importance of having a common language, values, and standards.

 The common language is simply how people in your organization understand, communicate with, and relate to each other.
 Your values are your company's guiding principles and truths; your standards are your measurements as to how you're upholding these principles.
 As your business grows, it's important to monitor alignment with your values, and how they're being supported.

 Ask yourself: if you truly value innovation, are you recognizing and encouraging creativity, or are you more focused on arbitrary milestones and sales figures?

-Brittany Forsyth shared a great example of this.
-The company places a high value on design, yet the microwaves in its office were horribly difficult to use, and ugly.
-Since the microwaves didn't live true to Shopify's values, they replaced them.
+Forsyth shared a great example of this.
+Shopify places a high value on design, yet the microwaves in its office were horribly difficult to use and ugly.
+Since the microwaves didn't live true to Shopify's values, the company replaced them.
 Even something as simple as a microwave can reflect company culture, and it's important to recognize that as you grow.